+ATAL

+0

+G

+2011-2012

+DST 320 Internship I (6)

+In this senior-level internship course, Deaf Studies majors will volunteer for a Deaf organization for 6-8 weeks.
+Students will be supervised by a Field Supervisor at the organization and reviewed by a faculty member.
+The internship will serve as a field experience for students, allowing for the application of what has been learned in the academic setting.
+Students will develop skills working with individuals, groups, agencies, and communities.
+Students must work a minimum of 160 hours and meet with the Field Supervisor weekly.
+In addition, students must submit a journal logging their activities to the Internship coordinator.
+Internships can be either in the United States or abroad.
+Prerequisite: Permission of the department chair.

+DST 395 Special Topics (1-5)

+Special topics in the discipline, designed primarily for juniors.
+Students may enroll in 395 Special Topics multiple times, as long as the topics differ.
+Prerequisite: Permission of the instructor.

 DST 401 Black Deaf People's Studies (3)

 This course primarily examines black deaf people in America including the Caribbean Islands and Africa.
 The course is organized to focus on the history, education, community and culture, language, and psychosocial forces that influence black deaf people's experience.
 It will concentrate on the social, political, and cultural development of a unique group of people that is a part of the general deaf community and the black community.
 Prerequisite: DST 201.

 DST 402 Deaf Women's Studies (3)

 This course will explore how the field of women's studies came into being by way of the 1848 Seneca Falls Convention.
 Issues faced by both hearing and deaf women will be investigated: career, educational opportunities, reproduction, and patriarchy, among others.

 Prerequisite: DST 201.

-DST 494 Senior Seminar (3)

-This seminar gives students the opportunity to develop an integrated approach to the study of deaf and hard of hearing people in America and abroad.
+DST 410 Multicultural Deaf Lives (Topic to be specified) (3) This course will focus on cultural issues, values, behaviors, identities and language of Deaf people from diverse ethnic and racial backgrounds.
+Students will examine autobiographies, documentaries, films, videos, and academic literature to help understand the contributions and historical development of the emerging majority of the Deaf community that is underrepresented in the United States and the world.
+Course may be repeated as topics change.
+Prerequisite: DST 201.
+DST 494 Senior Seminar (3) This seminar gives students the opportunity to develop an integrated approach to the study of deaf and hard of hearing people in America and abroad.
 Students will be asked to investigate a particular topic in depth.
 Prerequisite: Successful completion of the core major program with a GPA of 2.5 or better.

-DST 495 Special Topics (3)

-Topics not taught in other courses.

-DST 498 Senior Thesis (3)

-The course allows interested seniors to study a specialized topic of their choice in depth.
+DST 495 Special Topics (1-5) Special topics in the discipline, designed primarily for seniors who are majors or minors.
+Students may enroll in 495 Special Topics multiple times, as long as the topics differ.
+Prerequisite: Permission of the instructor.
+DST 498 Senior Thesis (3) The course allows interested seniors to study a specialized topic of their choice in depth.
 It encourages the students to conduct a case study or cross-cultural comparative study in consultation with the Deaf Studies Department and another appropriate department or research program.
 Prerequisite: Permission of the Department.

-DST 499 Independent Study (1-3)

-Intensive supervised study and research on topics of the student's selection.

-DST 595 Special Topics (3)

-Grading system: letter grades only.
+DST 499 Independent Study (1-3) Intensive supervised study and research on topics of the student's selection.
+DST 595 Special Topics (3) Grading system: letter grades only.